andrewstarritt/quaternion/README.md

 ### <span style='color:#00c000'>rotation_matrix</span>

-q.rotation_matrix () returns 3-tuple of 3-tuple of floats representing the 3x3
+q.rotation_matrix () returns a 3-tuple of 3-tuple of floats representing
-rotation matrix equivalent of q. q should be a rotation quaternion.
+the 3x3 rotation matrix equivalent of q. q should be a rotation quaternion.

 ### <span style='color:#00c000'>rotation_angle</span>

-q.rotation_angle () returns the angle (float, in radians) of quaternion. q should be a rotation quaternion.
+q.rotation_angle () returns the angle (float, in radians) of q. q should be a rotation quaternion.
-This method may raise a ValueError is q is not a rotation quaternion.
+This method may raise a ValueError if q is not a rotation quaternion.

 ### <span style='color:#00c000'>rotate</span>